 Once this decision is finalised it will be challenging and nearly impossible to change.

-To change to the health category, we must convince WDC that the Beauty/Skin Industry wants to be recognised under the Health Education Category.
+To change to the health category, we had to convince WDC that the Beauty/Skin Industry wants to be recognised under the Health Education Category.

-Please support us so we can support you and protect your industry credibility, profession, and future.
+Our passion is supporting you and protecting your industry credibility, profession, and future.